TRAINING SHIPS were a way of life — and a hard one — in the Gareloch from 1869 for 54 years.

 Originally, boys were trained for entry into both the Royal Navy and the Merchant Service.
 However, after the Royal Navy decided to accept only boys of good character, the training became more orientated towards the Merchant Navy.

-In 1889, the Cumberland was destroyed by a fire, allegedly arson by some of the boys, sold for scrap, and replaced by the Empress, a wooden battleship originally known as HMS Revenge.
+In 1889, the Cumberland was destroyed by a fire, allegedly arson by five of the boys, sold at auction at Robert McTear Auctioneers in Glasgow for £1,770 for scrap, and replaced by the Empress, a wooden battleship originally known as HMS Revenge.

 The 3,318-ton Revenge, built in 1859, was 245 feet long and had a complement of 860 men.